Kingscliff is a sleepy beach side town on the northern NSW coast, only a fifteen minute drive from the Queensland border.

 Local knowledge says the bridge is the place for some good photos on a clear evening with a magical sunset.
 You can see out to Mt Warning in the distance.

-Surf and play at Kingscliff Beach
+3. Surf and Play at Kingscliff Beach

 Across the road from the cafe strip is Kingscliff Beach.
 This local beach will satisfy the surfers or those families just wanting to build sandcastles and play on the sand.
-There’s a reef break on the southern edge of Kingscliff.

-Kingscliff Bowling Club
+4. Have Dinner at Kingscliff Bowling Club

-Cheap and good tucker here at the Bowling Club.
+When it comes to dining in Kingscliff, you’ll find cheap and good tucker here at the Bowling Club.
 Drinks will be cheap too and the best news, you’re right on the water with great views.

 You must say hi to Fols (Woody’s husband!) for us while you’re there.
 He’s our good mate from home who’s the general manager!

-Kingscliff (Cudgen) Surf Club
+5. Have a Beer at Kingscliff (Cudgen) Surf Club

 More awesome views here from the balcony at the Surf Club.